rentruewang/bocoel/README.md

 The code is available under [Apache License](./LICENSE.md).

-If you find this project helpful in your research, please consider citing it at
+If you find this project helpful in your research, please cite this work at

 ```
 @misc{bocoel2024,